EUR - Paris Graduate School of Economics

 Numerous activities are funded or co-funded through the PgSE programme.
 On this site, under various headings, you will find the Investment in the Future logo and or a paragraph discussing the funding, and the project ID: ANR-17-EURE-0001.
 There are two main areas of activity:

-- Masters: PgSE supports the following teaching programmes: APE - Analysis and Policy in Economics, PPD - Public Policy and Development, EDCBA - Economic Decision and Cost Benefit Analysis (MSc), and EP - Economics and Psychology.
+- Masters: PgSE supports the following teaching programmes: APE - Analysis and Policy in Economics, PPD - Public Policy and Development, SIA - Sustainable Impact Analysis (Msc), and EP - Economics and Psychology.
 Funding assistance is also provided for M1 and M2 students in the APE and PPD programmes.

 - PhD: the PSE doctoral programme, organised under the rubric of the ED465, receives significant support from the EUR PgSE.
 Two three-year PhD stipends are awarded at the beginning of each academic year; new courses have been established, representing almost 600 interdisciplinary teaching hours; financial assistance for international mobility is given each year; and an enhanced programme of monitoring, through a candidate’s study period right up to entry into the job market, has been set up.